 When you are in an Icelandic ice cave, you are literally standing inside a glacier; it is all around you – an absolutely unique and totally magical experience!
 Sometimes you will even hear the ice creaking, reminding you that the glacier is, in fact, a vibrant, moving phenomenon of nature.

-However, there are two ice caves which can be explored all year round.
+However, there are two ice caves that can be explored all year round.
 The Ice Cave under the Katla Volcano, a Super Jeep tour that visits the mighty Myrdalsjokull glacier, strap on your crampons and step into this magical wonderland.

 Secondly, the man-made ice cave at Langjökull Glacier.
 This spectacular alternative to natural glaciers gives summer visitors the next best thing to a winter experience in Iceland.
 Getting to the cave is an adventure in itself; you are transported high up in Langjökull Glacier, giving you fabulous views over the vast white highlands of the surrounding area.